Denvi/Candle/doc/help_en.md

 <p class="center">Command < Response</p>

-If the program setting *“Display user‑interface commands”* is enabled, all commands sent to the controller by toolbar controls will appear in the output area.
-When *“Display G‑code program commands”* is turned on, every command from the CP that is transmitted to the controller will also be shown.
+If the program setting *“Show UI commands”* is enabled, all commands sent to the controller by toolbar controls will appear in the output area.
+When *“Show G‑code program commands”* is turned on, every command from the CP that is transmitted to the controller will also be shown.

 The output field can be cleared by clicking **Clear Console**.